-Producing and performing with NW giants Lloyd Jones, Robert Cray, Jim Mesi, and Paul deLay, Stewart inevitably put his stage expertise to work for himself in 1985 by creating the "D.K.
+After producing and performing with NW giants Lloyd Jones, Robert Cray, Curtis Salgado, Jim Mesi, and Paul deLay, Stewart inevitably put his stage expertise to work for himself in 1985 by creating the "D.K.
 Stewart Trio".
 This effort produced his first solo project "The Sun Valley Sessions"(CR33-07), released in 1988, followed by "No Excuse for the Blues" (CR33-16), released in 1992.
-This last release of his third solo project "Don't Call Home" (CR-CD010) and induction into the "Muddy Hall Of Fame" by the Cascade Blues Association, has vaulted D.K. into the top echelon of the Northwest's finest performers

-Mr. Stewart now performs regularly throughout the Northwest.
+This last release of his third solo project "Don't Call Home" (CR-CD010) and induction into the "Muddy Hall Of Fame" by the Cascade Blues Association, has vaulted D.K. into the top echelon of the Northwest's finest performers.
+Stewart now performs regularly throughout the Northwest.

-DK's vocal work is a fine tribute to Chicago-style blues singing mixed in with a little New Orleans soul.
+DK's vocal work is a tribute to Chicago-style blues singing with a little bit of New Orleans soul.
 This mixture of spicy "Barrelhouse" piano and hard driving southern rhythms, always produces a performance that's hard to forget and easy to dance to.

 DK's bands come in various sizes and shapes depending on the nature of any given performance.
-The DK Sextet has been shaking the foundations of most NW Music Festival stages since it's inception in 2007, and features a wide range of blues and roots music that is tailored for swing dancers and family-style events.
-This band features the Soul Survivor Horns (Chris Mercer & Joe McCarthy) and the Quartet is more designed for long-range travel and features a hearty band of road dogs who bring the funk, blues, swing and rock.
-The 3-DK Trio and Trio + One feature Mike Klobas on drums (also in the DK Duet) and Joseph Conrad on bass.
-Saxophonist Tim Jensen solo's with the "Plus-One" quartet as well as both Peter Dammann and other soloists of note from the Portland Music Scene.
-These smaller versions of the DK bands (Duet and Trio) feature a deeper, more introspective take on jazz stylists such as Percy Mayfield, Charles Brown, Nat Cole and Ray Charles in his formative years.
+The DK Sextet has been shaking the foundations of most NW Music Festival stages since it's inception in 2007, and features a wide range of blues and roots music tailored for dancers and festival-style events.
+This band features the "Soul Survivor Horns" (Chris Mercer on sax and most arrangements and Joe McCarthy on trumpet) The Quartet is designed for long-range travel and features the same hearty band of road dogs (Stewart-keys & Vox.
+Peter Dammann - guitar, Joseph Conrad - bass and Ed Pierce - Drums) who bring the Portland funk and blues sound to eleven NW states.
+The 3-DK Trio + One features DK with Mike Klobas on drums (also in the DK Duet) and Don Campbell on bass.
+Saxophonist Tim Jensen solo's with the "Plus-One" quartet as well as both Peter Dammann or Vyasa Dodson on guitars and other soloists of note from the Portland Music Scene.
+These smaller versions of DK's bands (Duet and Trio) feature a deeper, more introspective take on such jazz stylists as Percy Mayfield, Charles Brown, Nat Cole and Ray Charles.